tensorflow/community/rfcs/20190116-embedding-partitioned-variable.md

 In Mirrored and CollectiveAllReduce Strategy, we will start with mirroring everything.

-In our post-TF 2.0 design, we will allow users to provide some hints for performance improvement on partitioned variables if they use lower level APIs than Embedding layer, e.g. whether to mirror the variable on host or not, whether to cast its updates to dense tensors or not.
+In our post-TF 2.0 design, we will allow users to provide some hints for performance improvement on embedding variables if they use lower level APIs than Embedding layer, e.g. whether to mirror the variable on host or not, whether to cast its updates to dense tensors or not.

 ```python
 class MirroredStrategyExtended(...):